GoogleCloudPlatform/generative-ai/rag_grounding/README.md

 ### Search

-Vertex AI Search is an end to end Search engine which has it's own grounded generation and RAG built in.
+Vertex AI Search is an end to end Search engine which delivers high quality grounded generation and RAG at scale, built in.

-Vertex AI Vector Search is a extremely perfomant Vector Database which powers Vertex AI Search.
-Other database like AlloyDB and BigQuery also have vector searches, each with different performance characterstics and retrieval perormance.
+Vertex AI Vector Search is a extremely performant Vector Database which powers Vertex AI Search.
+Other database like AlloyDB and BigQuery also have vector searches, each with different performance characteristics and retrieval perormance.

 ### Embeddings